-You probably remember growing up playing outside, making dirt pies and exploring the area around your homes.
-However, over a year's children have gotten away from this playing and are sometimes more focused on television and video games rather than getting outside and seeing what nature has to offer.
-We have forgotten how amazing quality can be.
-Include your children into gardening and natural as a whole.
-First, select plants and flowers that are colorful and easy to care.
+You probably remember growing up playing outside, making dirt pies, and exploring the area around your homes.
+However, over a year's children have gotten away from this playing and are sometimes more focused on television and video games than getting outside and seeing what nature offers.
+We have forgotten how excellent quality can be.
+Include your children in gardening and nature as a whole.
+First, select plants and flowers that are colorful and easy to care for.
 You want your children to be stimulated by the sheer beauty of what nature can offer a sense of accomplishment in growing their own.
-Picking flowers and plants that are harder to grow will easily diminish their interest.
+Picking flowers and plants that are harder to grow will quickly diminish their interest.
 Children also love starting these plants from seeds.
-They will get to see every aspect of how something grows, and it is a great way to teach them about nature, as well as responsibility at the same time.
-You can also have older children keep a journal of their plant’s progress each week, and this will get them into it!
-When you are starting the planting, let the kids have fun in the soil and no matter what they do, let me know they are helping.
+They will get to see every aspect of how something grows, and it is a great way to teach them about nature and responsibility at the same time.
+You can also have older children keep a journal of their plant's progress each week, which will get them into it!
+When you start planting, let the kids have fun in the soil and no matter what they do, let me know they are helping.
 Encouragement goes a long way.
 Having their set of gardening tools will also boost interest and participation.
 When you are watering the garden, let them play with the hose and help you.
 Anytime you let them help, you are increasing their interest and getting an opportunity to teach them something new that will be helpful to them later in life.
 Some things to remember are to keep in mind that they are kids, and kids can sometimes be messy and forgetful.
-Do not get too impatient and just remind them to clean up the area and to take care of their gardens.
+Do not get too impatient and just remind them to clean up the area and take care of their gardens.
 Also, keep the plants where they will see them often and be prompted to give those flowers and plants the care they need.

-Most gardeners and homeowners have heard the following things before, but there is never a reason to not refresh your garden knowledge.
-Every successful garden comes with careful planning and thinking before the plants even go in the ground.
+Most gardeners and homeowners have heard the following things before, but there is never a reason not to refresh your garden knowledge.
+Every successful garden comes with careful planning and thinking before the plants even go into the ground.
 Your plants and flowers will be more successful as well as more productive in the long run.
 Remember to consider a plan that will make the execution a breeze!
 Ask yourself, why do I want a garden?
-It is an important question because flowers and plants can be time-consuming and make sure what is important.
-After you figure this out, take a moment to dream of what you want the finished product of your garden to look.
+It is an essential question because flowers and plants can be time-consuming and make sure what is important.
+After you figure this out, take a moment to dream of what you want the finished product of your garden to look like.
 Everyone should remember that one must simply just add to your landscape area.
-Do you want color, foliage, specific flowers or plants?
-Make a list of how you will want to spend your money, and this will help control spending and make sure you have the garden you are dreaming.
-Remember your children and pets and make sure not to plant anything that could be harmful to either of them.
+Do you want to color, foliage, specific flowers, or plants?
+Make a list of how you will want to spend your money, and this will help control spending and make sure you have the garden you are dreaming of.
+Remember your children and pets, and make sure not to plant anything harmful to either of them.
 You also need to include anything edging or bordering needs you may have.
 Do you want stone or a more natural border?
 It is all up to you!
 While you are making your list, go around the area and look at what is already there.
-You can work off of the flowers and plants already present and make something that looks even more natural.
+You can work off the flowers and plants already present and make something that looks even more natural.
 You also need to make a budget.
-Gardening can get expensive you do not want to go broke when you do not have to.
+Gardening can get expensive.
+You do not want to go broke when you do not have to.
 Also, make sure you will have the time to care for your new plants and flowers and efficiently execute your plan.
-Next, make a drawing of what flowers will go where and prepare to be amazed your planning skills!
-Making your garden and landscape will become all yours!
+Next, make a drawing of what flowers will go where and prepare to be amazed by your planning skills; Making your garden and landscape will become all yours!

-There are many of us do not have the most formal of gardens, and some of it is due to lack of space or money.
-Spruce up one's yard and garden as well as give it something that will transform the whole look of your garden area.
-Garden bridges are something that you can purchase or you can make it all on your own if you are particularly handy with carpentry work.
-This kind of additions will simply highlight certain areas as well as add a focal point that will help the flow and overall look of your garden area.
-It is great as most gardeners are always looking for some way to make their garden burst with life and color!
-Adding a bridge to the area will take an otherwise dull area and make it look like something out of a magazine.
-They will also give a formal feel to the area that is exactly what some are looking.
-You can find smaller bridges almost anywhere including local hardware stores and nurseries.
+Many of us do not have the most formal gardens.
+Some are due to a lack of space or money.
+Spruce up one's yard and garden and give it something that will transform the whole look of your garden area.
+Garden bridges are something that you can purchase or make all on your own if you are particularly handy with carpentry work.
+This kind of addition will simply highlight specific areas and add a focal point to help the flow and overall look of your garden area.
+It is excellent as most gardeners are always looking for some way to make their garden burst with life and color!
+Adding a bridge to the area will take an otherwise flat area and make it look like something out of a magazine.
+They will also give a formal feel to the area that is precisely what some are looking for.
+You can find smaller bridges almost anywhere, including local hardware stores and nurseries.
 You can even find these by shopping online!
-There are even several designs, shapes and sizes you can choose.
+There are even several designs, shapes, and sizes you can choose from.
 These look great when connected with an already existing pathway and will create a more dynamic flow in the area.
 Even if you do not have a walkway, these are a great way to connect gardening areas or to put in a shaded area where plants and flowers refuse to grow.
 You can also use garden bridges to spruce up areas that are rocky or sloping.
-These areas are hard to get things to grow in and putting something like a bridge in the area will give it decoration where you otherwise would have just a dull and lifeless area.
-Garden bridges can be used for a wide variety of things in your garden or landscape area; one is only limited by their imagination.
-Try it in your yard and be creative and watch how it will improve the overall look and feel of your yard!
+These areas are hard to get things to grow in, and putting something like a bridge in the area will give it decoration where you otherwise would have just a flat and lifeless area.
+Garden bridges can be used for many things in your garden or landscape area; their imagination only limits one.
+Try it in your yard, be creative, and watch how it will improve your yard's overall look and feel!